How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 2. Candon City Ecotourism Zone

 Here’s another reason to visit Ilocos Sur besides the historic city of Vigan: a new ecotourism destination in Candon City is in the works.
-The Ecotourism Zone in Candon houses a sprawling watershed, and the local government hopes to lure tourists by offering recreational activities near the watershed.
+The Ecotourism Zone in Candon houses a sprawling watershed, and the local government hopes to lure tourists by offering recreational activities nearby.

-With the recent opening of the newly built Heroes bypass road in Candon, the city’s tourist spots—including the new ecotourism zone—will be more accessible to tourists.
+With the recent opening of the newly built Heroes bypass road in Candon, the city’s tourist spots—including the new ecotourism zone—will be more accessible.

 3. Santiago Cove

-Ilocos Sur has its own version of Boracay in Sabangan Cove (aka Santiago Cove).
-Like Bora, Santiago Cove boasts of white sand and serene, crystal-clear water.
-Visitors can swim, dive, or just unwind while appreciating the beauty of the beach.
+Ilocos Sur has its version of Boracay in Sabangan Cove (aka Santiago Cove).
+Like Bora, Santiago Cove boasts white sand and serene, crystal-clear water.
+Visitors can swim, dive, or unwind while appreciating the beauty of the beach.

 4. Pinsal Falls